rwu2359/FMPddr/README.md

 ## Installation
 Create a new Automator Service action, with no input, pointing to FileMaker Pro Advanced.
 If you have one for v16, then you will need to create a new one pointed at v17.
 Call it something different but then you can assign it the same shortcut as the action is linked to the executable...

-Select Applescript from the available actions
+Select Run Applescript (NOT Execute Applescript) from the available actions

 Copy and paste the code from this scpt file